birth-outcomes/birth_outcomes_summary/design_methods/design_methods_4_unobserved.md

 **Interrupted time series (ITS)**

 **Difference in differences (DiD)**
+* Compare change over time in a continuous population-level outcome between a group that becomes exposed/treated, and a group that does not
 `````

 ## Addressing unobserved confounding

 'The above methods rely on an assumption of no unmeasured confounding (ie, conditional exchangeability), which is often not plausible in observational study designs.
 The following methods attempt to address unmeasured confounding, subject to certain unprovable assumptions, by exploiting some assignment mechanism (akin to randomisation in an RCT) that determines exposure status but is thought to be unrelated to any unobserved confounders.' [[Igelström et al. 2022]](https://doi.org/10.1136/jech-2022-219267)

+---

 ## Instrumental variables